 Basically, if you’re going to have your supplier ship your products for you, make sure their logo, company information, and marketing materials aren’t included in the shipment.
 There should be no indication that another business fulfilled the order.

 You also have the option of using the Fulfillment by Amazon (FBA) program, which is similar to dropshipping and offers some benefits.
 We’ll cover this in more detail later in the guide.

 How to determine if a product is worth selling on Amazon?

 The key to Amazon dropshipping is to sell items with a proven sales history on the platform.
-One thing to pay attention to is that a product performs well on your Shopify store doesn’t automatically mean it will be profitable on Amazon.
+One thing to pay attention to is that when selling products on Amazon that perform well on your Shopify store doesn’t automatically mean it will be profitable on Amazon.